 Unions may be initialized when the variable is declared.
 But, unlike structures, it can be initialized only with a value of the same type as the first union member.
-For example, with the preceding, the declaration union item abc = {100};
+For example, with the preceding, the declaration is valid but the declaration union item abc = $\{10.75\};$ is invalid.
+This is because the type of the first member is int.
+Other members can be initialized by either assigning values or reading from the keyboard.